RickCogley/RCC-live/content/post/2018-11-08-Waseneko-Waseda-U-Cat-Circle/index.md

 * the origami club (you did _what_ with a single piece of paper!?)
 * the illumination club (um, LED light displays in a darkened room)
 * the train club (members visited all over and reported on their train experiences).
+   * **spoiler alert** - Japan's trains are still really, really great.

 The origami art was unbelievable, and the stories from the train club were pretty cool too.
 Did you know that Taiwan has a couple train stations with the same names as the ones in Japan?

-Anyway, besides our daughter's concerts, which were great, the circle above that was "closest to home" for me, was the "Waseneko" club.
+Anyway, besides our daughter's concerts, which were great (Reggae!
+Funk!
+Calypso!), and the above circles we saw by just wandering, I liked what the "Waseneko" club does.
 "Waseneko" is a portmanteau of Waseda and the Japanese word for cat, "neko".
 There are some stray cats in the Waseda area, and the idea is to make the strays what we call in Japanese "chiiki neko" or "area cats", that are taken care of by the residents of an area.

 Waseneko circle was founded in 1999, almost 20 years ago, and its ~70 members have a goal of: